sptrakesh/http-router/README.md

 ```

 ## Use
-The **HttpRouter<UserData, Response>** class exposes two methods that are used to set up
+The **HttpRouter<UserData, Response>** class exposes two primary methods that
-and perform routing:
+are used to set up and perform routing:
 * **add** - Use to add paths or parametrised paths to the router.
   * This is thread safe.
 Configuring routing should generally not need
   thread safety, but just in case route additions are set up lazily in a